srivastava-sar/COMP90024_Project/nectar/README.md

 References:
-Most of the ansible code (used in nectar.yml) has been sourced from the commands that were shown in lecture 5 Code to install for CouchDB (used in the last part of nectar-2.yml) has been sourced from https://github.com/glynnbird/ansible-install-couchdb
+Most of the ansible code (used in nectar.yml) has been sourced from the commands that were shown in lecture 5 Code to install for CouchDB (used in the last part of nectar-2.yml) has been sourced from https://github.com/glynnbird/ansible-install-couchdb and https://github.com/kafecho/ansible-couchdb2